 Prior to the installation of a cover for fuel removal, removal of large rubble from the spent fuel pool was completed in November 2015.
 To ensure safe and steady fuel removal, training of remote control was conducted at the factory using the actual fuel-handling machine which will be installed on site (February - December 2015).
 Measures to reduce dose on the Reactor Building top floor (decontamination, shields) were completed in December 2016.
-Installation of a cover for fuel removal and a fuel-handling machine is underway from January 2017, Installation of the fuel removal cover was completed on February 23, 2018.
+Installation of a cover for fuel removal and a fuel-handling machine is underway from January 2017.
+Installation of the fuel removal cover was completed on February 23, 2018.

-Toward fuel removal, after confirming the cause of the failures in the FHM and crane and implementing measures for similar parts, works will continue with safety first.
+Regarding fuel removal, after confirming the cause of the defects in the FHM and crane and implementing measures for similar parts, works will continue toward removal starting from the end of March 2019 putting safety first.